 TOD WILLIAMS, FAIA (1943-) and BILLIE TSIEN (1949-)

-1978 - aka Tarlo House, Daniels Lane and Pheasants Crossing, Sagaponack NY.
+1978 - aka Tarlo House, 569 Daniels Lane, Sagaponack NY.
 Featured in GA Houses 8.
-Last photo by Timothy Godbold.
+Sold to Carl Hollander.
+Photo by Timothy Godbold.
 Sold in 2022 to Jane M. and Brad Saltzman.

-1996 - aka New York City House, New York NY.
+1996 - The Jerry Speyer Townhouse, aka New York City House, 176 East 72nd Street, New York NY.
 Structural, Cantor Seinuk; photos, Michael Moran; lighting, Richard Shaver; acoustical, Cerami and Associates; built by Robert Anderson, Turner Interiors.